marcusoftnet/marcusoftnet.github.io/_posts/2012-11-14-tdd-for-kids.md

 - An early question in the open question section: What computer do you prefer to code on?
   - Me: Mac.
-  - They: YAAAAAH!
+  - They: YES!
   - Me: ???
-  - **Takeaway:** Ehhh - well Apple market is strong with these ones...
+  - **Takeaway:** Eeeh - well Apple market is strong with these ones...
 - After the first two tests, a guy called out that the code was duplicated and demanded we did something about that.
 Impressive indeed.
 I introduced [Refactoring](http://en.wikipedia.org/wiki/Code_refactoring) as a concept and moved some code to a separate method.
 They all agreed that it was a great idea.
   - **Takeaway:** Remove duplication - that's a great start on your journey to [clean code](http://www.cleancoders.com/).
 - Tristessa, their teacher, asked them to reflect where this would fit in a manufacturing cycle this would fit (Design, Develop, Test, etc).
 From that discussion they, pretty much on their own, figured out that tests like these would actually make up the specification.